Jo Nesbo Books In Order – Complete List of Books

 While he grew up in a family of readers, his first passion in life lay elsewhere: he wanted to become a professional football (soccer) player.

-He could no longer play football, so he had to look elsewhere to continue his life.
-Because of soccer, his grade suffered, so when he finished school, several career paths were closed off to him.
+However, his dream, along with his cruciate ligaments, was shattered at the age of 18 after a knee injury.
+Because of soccer, his grades suffered, so when he finished school, several career paths were closed off to him.

 So he instead enrolled in the army spending his next three years not only learning to fight but also learning self-discipline and the high school curriculum.
 After the daily exercises, he would spend his nights studying.